CS-495-Historical-Sites/remnant/documentation/docs/Documentation/Backend/Development_Environment.md

 #### Ansible things

+To deploy the website on an EC2 server.

 - need to install ansible
 - run the playbook with
     - `ansible-playbook -i ansible/inventory.ini ansible/ec2_setup.yml --private-key=<path>.pem --user=ubuntu`